aravindballa/website/content/memos/Journaling on physical notebooks.md

 But yeah, I have to take pictures of it after writing my journal do this processing manually everyday.

-Along with this - the s text is then analysed by ChatGPT which summarizes, find actionable items from my journal.
+Along with this - the text is then analysed by ChatGPT which summarizes, find actionable items from my journal.

 It was nice and fun for a few days but that quickly added up friction and I stopped doing it.